 We’re loving the way this kitchen combines a shiplap ceiling, subway tile backsplash, and checkerboard floors.
 The patterned flooring adds another dimension to an already eclectic space.

-Linoleum flooring may not be for everyone, but in some cases, it looks just right.
+Linoleum flooring may not be for everyone, but in some cases it looks just right.
 This bright and airy kitchen is an example of the latter.
-Whitewashed features and rustic wooden counters help keep the space from veering into kitsch territory.
-Plus, this checkerboard approach is a great way to add in some color via the flooring.
+Whitewashed features and rustic wood counters help keep the space from veering into kitsch territory.
+Plus, the checkerboard approach is a great way to add some color.